MicrosoftDocs/powerapps-docs/powerapps-docs/user/cs-template-options.md

+---
+title: "Customize an email template using the template editor| MicrosoftDocs"
+description: Learn how to create an email template.
+author: mgandham
+manager: shujoshi

+ms.component: pa-user
+ms.topic: conceptual
+ms.date: 6/30/2021
+ms.subservice: end-user
+ms.author: gandhamm
+ms.custom: ""
+ms.reviewer: ""
+ms.assetid:
+search.audienceType:
+  - enduser
+search.app:
+  - PowerApps
+  - D365CE
+---

-# Customize an email template using the Editor
+# Customize an email template using the template editor

-Use the Editor tab in Email Template page to create a customized email template per your business requirements.
+Use the **Editor** tab in the **Email Template** page to create a customized email template per your business requirements.
 The Editor tab has three sections:

 - Design canvas
 -  Toolbox